HHS/living-hhs-open-data-plan/CONTRIBUTING.md

 ## Reviewing Pull Requests

-Pull requests will be reviewed by the Living HHS Open Data Plan team
+Pull requests will be reviewed by the Living HHS Open Data Plan team.